Application guide

 • Mailing Address: Indicate if the mailing address is the same as the project site address, if not, provide the mailing address information for your organization.

 • Construction or Renovation: Specify if the project site is currently under construction or major renovation.
-Please note a permanent building or structure is required to receive funding for the implementation security enhancements.
+Please note a permanent building or structure is required to receive funding for the implementation of security enhancements.
 If construction is not at a point where security enhancements can be completed by the time your project is approved, Public Safety Canada may be unable to support your project.

 • Other Tenants: Indicate if there are other businesses or tenants occupying the project site.
 If yes, provide details about their activities and access.
 If the building at your project site is shared with other tenants, ensure you share enough detail for us to understand your circumstances.